bensternthal/in-product-urls/Acceptance-Criteria/query-string-language.md

 # Test that correct article is returned when language is specified as query parameter.

-_Note lithium will need to provide name of query parameter XXX used as placholder._
+_Note lithium will need to provide name of query parameter.
+XXX used as placholder._